USS Saratoga (CV-60): 1960s

 On the night of 24–25 May 1960, Saratoga collided with the German freighter Bernd Leonhardt off North Carolina.
 The freighter's bridge and superstructure were damaged by the carrier's flight-deck.
 The results of an investigation were never published, but repairs to the freighter, amounting to about 2.5 million German marks, were paid for by the U.S. Navy.

 While deployed with the Sixth Fleet on 23 January 1961, a serious fire broke out in Saratoga's number two machinery space which took seven lives.
 The fire, believed caused by a ruptured fuel oil line, was brought under control by the crew, and the ship proceeded to Athens, Greece, where a survey of the damage could be made.
 The ship continued on its patrol mission with reduced steam generation capability, returning to the U.S. as scheduled to offload its air group before going to repair.

 After an extensive shipyard period in the second half of 1964, Saratoga departed for the Mediterranean, arriving just before Christmas 1964.
-Ports visited over the next 6 months were Naples, Athens, Cannes, Valencia, Spain, Istanbul, and Malta.
+Ports visited over the next 6 months were Naples, Athens, Cannes, Valencia, Istanbul, and Malta.
 Another routine Med cruise was undertaken in 1966.
 The Med cruise from June to December 1967 was anything but routine.
 Immediately after entering the Med, Saratoga was deployed to the eastern Mediterranean during the 1967 Arab-Israeli war, where her medical facility was used to treat survivors of the Israeli attack on USS Liberty.
 Later on she was involved in a near collision with the cruiser Little Rock, which cut across Saratoga's bow during flight operations.
 Saratoga had messaged indicating that she was planning to turn to starboard.
 This would put Little Rock on the outside of the turn because Little Rock was on the port side.
 As the carrier indicated she was executing her turn, Little Rock increased speed to maintain position.
 Unfortunately, Saratoga turned to port, putting Little Rock across her bow.
 Fortunately there was little damage and no injuries reported.
-During the return voyage in early December 1967, Saratoga spent several days in a fierce Atlantic storm, which caused heavy damage to external catwalks on the flight deck, garbage chute, and boat sponsons.
-She arrived in Mayport on 6 December.